the-foreign-architect/frontend-gridsome/content/blog/pier-luigi-nervi-in-rome.md

 ## Palazzetto dello Sport

-This is, however, the highlight of Verdi's buildings in Rome.
+This is, however, the highlight of Nervi's buildings in Rome.
 Also, the one that left the most significant impression on me during my visit.

 <captioned-image alt="Palazzetto dello Sport" imgFile="/guides/rome/palazzetto-dello-sport/pa5-Palazzetto-dello-Sport-1959.jpg" :blog="true"/>